 Council's Officers are also unable to withdraw a penalty notice once it has been issued or commenced to be issued.
-However, there is an appeals procedure whereby a person can request a 'review' of the Penalty Notice by referring your request directly to the NSW office of State Debt Recovery (SDR).
-The SDR will consider any request for a review of the Penalty Notice in accordance with the SDR Review Guidelines.
+However, there is an appeals procedure whereby a person can request a 'review' of the Penalty Notice by referring your request directly to Revenue NSW.
+Revenue NSW will consider any request for a review of the Penalty Notice in accordance with Revenue NSW Review Guidelines.

 Alternately, the person may elect to have the matter heard in court.
 However, in some cases, the court may impose a higher penalty if the person is found guilty of the offence.

-In accordance with Council's Enforcement Policy and NSW Ombudsman Guidelines, any requests for a review of a penalty notice are required to be forwarded directly to SDR by completing the relevant Request for Review of Penalty Notice form.
+In accordance with Council's Enforcement Policy and NSW Ombudsman Guidelines, any requests for a review of a penalty notice are required to be forwarded directly to Revenue NSW by completing the relevant Request for Review of Penalty Notice form.
 Please do not send your request for a review to Council.
-The SDR may liaise with Council and seek further information from Council prior to its determination of the review.
+Revenue NSW may liaise with Council and seek further information from Council prior to its determination of the review.